 NanoTrans.04.Isoform_RNA_Modification_Identification.sh

+After this step, if you want to check and plot the characteristics of differential RNA modifications, such as their distribution around stop codons, you can do so by using the bash script NanoTrans.04.Plot_Characteristics_RNA_Modification.sh pre-shipped here.

-For your own project, please edit the script NanoTrans.04.Isoform_RNA_Modification_Identification.sh and the master sample table file to adapt it to your own project.
+For your own project, please edit the script NanoTrans.04.Isoform_RNA_Modification_Identification.sh

+NanoTrans.04.Plot_Characteristics_RNA_Modification.sh and the master sample table file to adapt it to your own project.

 [Important Note]